 About the Author

 GM Misa Pap (FIDE 2521)

-Is a self-made Serbian Grandmaster.
-He is a winner of 16 international tournaments with 2600+ performance, former youth Champion of Yugoslavia and 3-times Champion of Vojvodina.
+Misa Pap is a self-made Serbian Grandmaster.
+He is a winner of 16 international tournaments with 2600+ performances, former youth Champion of Yugoslavia and 3-times Champion of Vojvodina.
 GM Pap is a regular participant of the European Chess League and has over 15 years of coaching experience.
 He is also a regular contributor to Chess Informant.